WebAssembly/spec/spectec/test-prose/TEST.md

 sxfield stora_u0
 1. If the type of stora_u0 is valtype, then:
   a.
 Return ?().
-2. Assert: Due to validation, the type of stora_u0 is packedtype.
+2. Assert: Due to validation, the type of stora_u0 is packtype.
 3. Return ?(S).

 diffrt (REF nul_1 ht_1) (REF (NULL _u0?) ht_2)